 - 1/4 cup pure maple syrup or raw honey

-- 1/4 cup melted refined coconut oil
+- 1/4 cup refined coconut oil melted

 - 1/4 cup unsweetened applesauce

-- 1 tsp orange zest
+- 1 teaspoon orange zest

-- 2 Tbsp orange juice
+- 2 tablespoon orange juice

-- 2 tsp pure vanilla extract
+- 2 teaspoons pure vanilla extract

 - 1 cup grated carrots about 2 large